The Conservation Trust

-The Conservation Trust came into existence in 2018 as part of Manitoba’s Climate and Green Plan to fund activities that create, conserve, or enhance natural infrastructure for the benefit of Manitobans.
+The $102 million Conservation Trust was established in 2018 as part of Manitoba’s Climate and Green Plan to fund activities that promote the conservation of natural resources by creating, conserving, or enhancing natural infrastructure for the benefit of Manitobans.

-Stage 1: Letter of Interest (LOI) due: January 15, 2019
+Stage 1: Letter of Interest

 Conservation Trust Staff

 Kreesta brings over twenty years of experience in the non-profit sector to the Conservation Trust Team.
 Her undergraduate agro-ecological thesis focussed on revegetating rangelands.
 Kreesta completed her Masters in Rural Planning and is pleased to be able to combine this with her background in non-profit management.
 She has developed grant programs at the local and national level.

 Taylor is an Honors graduate of the Environmental Studies Program at the University of Manitoba.
 Her passion for engaging people in wildlife and habitat conservation along with a wealth of field experience in Manitoba and Nunavut contributes to the diversity of knowledge within the Trust Team.
 She has worked in a variety of sectors including government and non-government organizations.